XOR97/azhar/content/articles/hugo-seo-acurate-page-titles.md

 ```
 <meta name="description" content="{{ $.Param "description" }}">
 ```

+Using some simple logic we can take this further still, [head over to github](https://github.com/harrycresswell/harry/blob/master/site/layouts/partials/head.html) if you’re interested in finding out how this works.

 There you have it.
 A couple of simple fixes to optimise your web pages and improve your chances of ranking higher in search engines.